tektoncd/pipeline/docs/install.md

 data:
   disable-home-env-overwrite: "true" # Tekton will not override the $HOME variable for individual Steps.
   disable-working-directory-overwrite: "true" # Tekton will not override the working directory for individual Steps.
+  enable-api-fields: "alpha" # Allow alpha fields to be used in Tasks and Pipelines.
 ```

 ## Configuring High Availability